-Qualification Breakdown National 5s B grades or above in Chemistry, Biology, English and Mathematics/Applications of Mathematics.
-Best 6 grades are scored including required subjects.
-Highers AAAAA by end of S5, to include Chemistry and two of Biology/Human Biology, Mathematics/Applications of Mathematics or Physics (only one of Biology or Human Biology; and one from Mathematics or Applications of Mathematics will be considered).
+Qualification Breakdown National 5s B grades or above in Chemistry, Biology, English and Mathematics.
+Best six grades are scored including required subjects.
+Highers AAAAB by end of S5, to include Chemistry and two from Biology/Human Biology, Mathematics/Applications of Mathematics or Physics - we would accept both Mathematics qualifications as part of our requirements for five Highers by the end of S5.
+However, we would expect applicants to have either Biology/Human Biology or Physics as their third required science subject in order to show breadth of study in the sciences.
 Best 5 Highers are scored including three required subjects.
 Advanced Highers in S6 2 Advanced Highers at grades BB (no specific subject requirements).
 Offers are conditional on S6 performance.

-^{} For some applicants, this combination at S5 Higher is neither possible nor appropriate.
+For some applicants, this combination at S5 Higher is neither possible nor appropriate.
 Students who meet the grade requirements in S5 but are missing one or more of the required subjects may take the missing Higher subject(s) in S6, along with the required Advanced Highers.